lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 **_MTL_ 2.0.
 For _MTL_ 1.7, click [here](https://github.com/lzim/mtl/blob/master/release_1.7/mtl_session02_see.md)**

-### 6. Click to view the "viz" tab, which show team trends
+### 6. Click to view the "viz" tab, which show team trends.

 - There are team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
 - What stands out to you?